List of tobacco products: Smokeless tobacco

+Mixed routes of administration

+Kuber

+Kuber is a smokeless tobacco product known for its highly addictive properties and its unique presentation disguised as a mouth freshener.
+Users commonly add it to tea or consume it directly by placing a pinch under the lower lip.

+Nasal administration

 Snuff

 Snuff is a generic term for finely-ground smokeless tobacco products.

 Originally, the term snuff referred specifically to dry snuff, otherwise known as nasal snuff, though today the word snuff, when used on its own, may also refer to other pulverized tobacco products such as dipping tobacco and snus.